smlhelp/book/docs/start/common.md

     (print (Int.toString x); (x = y) orelse (search (xs, y)))
 ```

-It should be noted that `;` often doesn't ''play nice'' with many things in SML, so it is best to enclose every sequence of expressions with parentheses as we did above.
+It should be noted that `;` often doesn't "play nice" with many things in SML, so it is best to enclose every sequence of expressions with parentheses as we did above.